Department:School of Education & Social Care

 Areas of Expertise: Social Work and Social Policy

-Before taking up her role in the VFI, she was Course Leader for Education and Childhood Studies in the Dept of Education, exploring the relationship between the home and school on educational outcomes, based on social class.
+Before taking up her role in the VFI, Linda was Course Leader for Education and Childhood Studies, exploring the relationship between the home and school on educational outcomes, based on social class.

 Linda has completed a contract as a Research Assistant at the University of Cambridge on the ‘BUILD’ project, a study into early careers teachers’ development of inclusive pedagogy.
 The team continues to prepare papers for publication.

 Linda's research interests reflect the various areas of academia in which she has been involved.
 Her work in the VFI involves investigating support and intervention strategies for veterans in the criminal justice system.
 Her previous research spans different education sectors and she has published three journal articles from her PhD.
 Papers from her research with the University of Cambridge are in preparation.
 She has also published early childhood research in both peer-reviewed journals and book chapters.

 Linda would be pleased to consider supervising doctoral subjects with the following research interests/topics:

 Recent and current doctoral supervision as first supervisor:

 Linda regularly leads workshops for the Doctorate in Education programme and also for RDCS doctoral training, exploring different approaches to adopting a qualitative methodology.

 She has taught on the BA Education and Childhood Studies and Masters pathways.
 She has delivered lectures for to up to 120 students, as well as leading smaller, seminar group work involving class interaction, dissemination of lecture material and face-to-face tutorials.

 During her tenure as Course Leader she had responsibility for over 220 students, which necessitated regular engagement with staff and student representatives to provide solutions to improve the content, teaching, learning and assessment phases of taught modules.